-Pulmonary blebs are small subpleural thin walled air containing spaces, not larger than 1-2 cm in diameter.
+Pulmonary blebs are small subpleural thin walled air containing spaces, not larger than 1 or 2 cm in diameter (with the precise limit varying by source).
 Their walls are less than 1 mm thick.
 If they rupture, they allow air to escape into pleural space resulting in a spontaneous pneumothorax.

 Blebs are a very common finding in otherwise normal individuals.
 They are often found in young patients.
 They are more common in thin patients and in cigarette smokers 1.